In the budo(martial arts) we practice, you will find a great number of traditions and techniques worthy of a lifetime of practice.

 Level 5 - Advanced Practitioner & Assistant Instructor - Nidan - Sempai

-Level 6 - Expert Practitioner & Qualified Instructor - Sandan - Sensei
+Level 6+ - Expert Practitioner & Qualified Instructor - Sandan and above Sensei